 Nissan Qashqai VS Suzuki S-Cross

-- Still good to drive
+- Good to drive

-- Standard safety gear
+- Missing advanced safety gear

-- That face
+- That grille

-- No AEB
+- No digital speedo

 |Fuel Type||Regular Unleaded Petrol|

 Here's a test for you.
 When was the last time you saw a Suzuki S-Cross?
 Now let me tell you you've probably seen one more recently than you think, because not only does Suzuki still sell them (I was certain they had quietly dropped it), but it actually sells almost a thousand new ones every year.

 The S-Cross is a strange beast, even forgetting the vestigial SX4 badge.
 Like the Swift/Baleno conundrum, it kind of, sort of sits in the same space as the Vitara, except like that other pair, it kind of doesn't.